meghnasavit/testrepo2/README.md

 # Create a JavaScript Action using TypeScript
 vvvvvvvvvvaaaaaaaa
-Use this template to bootstrap the creation of axxxxxxxx JavaScript action.:rocketggggggggggggg: bccccc
+Use this template to bootstrap the creation of axxxxxxxx JavaScript action.:rocket bccccc
 This template includes compilication support, tedddsssts, a validation wofdfsdfsdfdsfrkflow, publishing, and versioning guidance.
 cddddggfgfhfghfghgf hub.com/actions/hello-world-javascript-action)